-Say Their Names: Trans women murdered in 2019 - Dallas Voice
+UPDATED: Say Their Names: Trans women murdered in 2019 - Dallas Voice

 - Claire Legato, 21, a black transgender woman, was shot April 15 in Cleveland during an argument between her mother and the suspect, John Booth.
 She died May 14 in a local hospital.

 - Muhlaysia Booker, 23, a black transgender woman, was shot to death May 18 in Dallas, about a month after video of her being beaten by several men in the parking lot at her apartment complex as onlookers laughed and jeered.
 She was found lying face down in the middle of the street in East Dallas.
 Police have said Booker’s murder does not appear to be connected to the April assault, but that her death may be linked with the murders of two other Dallas trans women and with a knife attack on a fourth black trans woman.
 The fourth woman survived.
 Booker’s murder remains unsolved.
+UPDATE: Kendrell Lavar Lyles, 34, has been arrested and charged with murder in the death of Muhlaysia Booker.
+Police say he is also a person of interest in the June 1 murder of Chynal Lindsey and that they continue to investigate his possible connection to the murders of other trans women in Dallas.

 - Michelle “Tamika” Washington, 40, a black transgender woman, was shot to death May 19 in Philadelphia.
 Police responding to reports of shots fired in the Franklinville neighborhood, found Washington suffering from several gunshot.
 She was later pronounced dead at the hospital.
 Troy Bailey, 28, has been arrested and charged with her murder.

-Note: UPDATED: As of June 15, 10 transgender women — all of them black trans women — have been murdered in the U.S. since Jan.
-1, 2019.
-Zoe Spears is the latest to lose her life.
-See details at the end of the list.